blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 .. note::

    For Linux and macOS users this means starting the terminal first, then running Blender from within it.
-   On Windows the terminal can be enabled from the help menu.
+   On Windows the terminal can be enabled from the Help menu.

 Interface Tricks
 ================

 Access Operator Commands
 ------------------------

-You may have noticed that the tooltip for menu items and buttons includes the ``bpy.ops.[...])`` command to run that button, a handy (hidden) feature is that you can press :kbd:`Ctrl-C` over any menu item/button to copy this command into the clipboard.
+You may have noticed that the tooltip for menu items and buttons includes the ``bpy.ops.[...]`` command to run that button, a handy (hidden) feature is that you can press :kbd:`Ctrl-C` over any menu item or button to copy this command into the clipboard.

 Access Data Path
 ----------------

-To find the path from an :class:`ID` datablock to its setting isn't always so simple since it may be nested away.
+To find the path from an :class:`ID` data-block to its setting isn't always so simple since it may be nested away.
-To get this quickly you can right click on the setting and select select **Copy Data Path**, if this can't be generated, only the property name is copied.
+To get this quickly open the context menu of the setting and select *Copy Data Path*, if this can't be generated, only the property name is copied.

 .. note::